 However, some US customers have complained that there is a shortage of South American countries that can be used, causing a speed problem if they connect to Australia or the UK.

-StrongVPN does pretty well for speed tests according to many reviewers, which is comparable to ExpressVPN who are most known for their fast connections.
+StrongVPN does pretty well for speed tests according to many reviewers, which is comparable to ExpressVPN who is most known for its fast connections.

 A cool feature they have is the ability to speed test through the website looking at connections local to you.

 But, we weren’t impressed by the 15-16 Mbps speeds we were getting from local servers in Europe.
-Latency was pretty good.
-Also, you can switch between dynamic, static and shared IP’s.
+The latency was pretty good.
+Also, you can switch between dynamic, static, and shared IP’s.
 Our speeds could be affected by our own line provider.
 But testing across a wide variety in European countries showed a big enough drop for us to be concerned.